 When we ended 2018, we looked at some of our major accomplishments for the year.
 One of the things we promised for early 2019 was to finish the ISO/IEC 27001 certification for our Information Security Management Systems (ISMS).
 We take information security very seriously at Extreme, and we’re proud to announce that we’ve just received our ISO/IEC 27001 certification.

-There are very few ISO/IEC 27001 certified vendors in the enterprise WLAN industry, and Extreme is proud to be one of them.
+There are very few vendors with these certifications in the enterprise WLAN industry, and Extreme is proud to be one of them.

 Our compliance will be regularly monitored through internal and external audits to ensure continuous improvement and to maintain security integrity for our customers.

 Below is additional information about the differences between ISO/IEC 27001 certified companies and non-certified companies.
-When considering future network upgrades, ISO/IEC 27001 certification is something that should be required on your RFP, and be sure to ask for a copy of it.
+When considering future network upgrades, this certification is something that should be required on your RFP, and be sure to ask for a copy of it.